 See yourself as an optometrist.

-The scholarships will be paid directly to the individuals in one lump sum in September 2019.
+The scholarships will be paid directly to the individuals in September.

 To be considered for these scholarships, all information requested must be submitted in full.